edsu/diary/README.md

 ---

+## 10/25/2023

+A sense of deep passion takes over me as I think of my day today.
+Our *class* *vultures*, as I endearingly refer to my *zealous* *class*mates, truly *outdid* themselves, challenging every norm.
+They *runne* *oftentimes*, *retouching* our *cuddie*, a beautiful model we had built, which in an attempt to *minish*, was disrupted.
+I can't help but marvel at the interspersed *principalities* in the ways of their workings.
+It makes me *bleed* passion for my craft.
+The good-natured debates and discussions were accentuated by *Lynne*'s ardent participation, *fairly* showing off her knack for intricate details.
+The *crathurs*, however, didn't seem to share this flair.
+The *peggs* project, alas, turned out no different.
+A walk along the city *boulevards* was my silver *foil*, the mesmerizing city lights creating a scene of serene grandeur.
+As I retired to my humble abode, the *rollock* of my day echoed within my thoughts, presenting a kaleidoscope of colorful encounters.
+This was, indeed, a day to remember.

 ## 10/24/2023

 Today felt like *Portsmouth* *writhed* under an unseen force, the city bustling absurdly, mimicking the *zigzag* patterns of its own ancient lineage.
 The streets were filled with a scattered collection of *Tabitha*'s *tasteful* *sketches*, adorning each corner, giving the town an artistic breath of life.
 Contrary to the usual tranquillity, today marked an unexpected *annunciation* of *dazzling* *outbreaks* of music from the *eglinton* district.
 Amidst the friendly chaos, I chose the peaceful solitude of my *verandah*, *indissolubly* woven with the scent of blooming *clethra*, to *quell* the storm within me.
 There, seated, absorbing the strokes of blue on the city’s canvas, I found myself lost in thoughts of *Galatia* with its natural beauty and unspoilt charm.
 My sanctuary was disturbed only by occasional *libels* from Mr. *Beuch*.
 His caustic whisperings resonated through the walls, yet my quill continued to etch the day’s events, capturing each poignant emotion in its fine lines.